-The rapid decrease of the elk population over 1 year and maintenance between 100 and 400 animals would decrease the potential for sustained, heavy use of vegetation by elk.
+The rapid decrease of the elk population over one year and maintenance between 100 and 400 animals would decrease the potential for sustained, heavy use of vegetation by elk.
 As described for alternative B, this would result in long-term beneficial effects to wildlife and wildlife habitat, especially for species that depend on grasses, shrubs, and/or saplings for food, cover, or nesting (e.g., sharp-tailed grouse, horned lark, lizards, red-eyed vireo, yellow warbler, brown thrasher).
-However, these benefits would be realized sooner under alternative C as initial reduction would last one year versus five years under alternative B. Species that use riparian areas and wetlands (e.g., waterfowl, salamanders) would not likely be affected, nor would there be any effects on species that depend on the upper canopy (e.g., great horned owl, golden eagle, great blue heron).
+Species that use riparian areas and wetlands (e.g., waterfowl, salamanders) would not likely be affected, nor would there be any effects on species that depend on the upper canopy (e.g., great horned owl, golden eagle, great blue heron).